kayAbdulrazaq/Wildlife_Gallery/README.md

 # Wildlife_Gallery
-An African wildlife photo blog
+A blog that displays images of  African Wildlife.